 - Employ tools of social scientific reasoning to study particular questions or situations, using appropriate assumptions, methods, evidence, and arguments.

-Arts and Humanities (6 credits)—Students must meet two goals.
+Arts and Humanities (3 credits)—Students must complete one course to meet one goal.
 [AH]

 - Examine critically philosophical and other theoretical issues concerning the nature of reality, human experience, knowledge, value, and/or cultural production.

 - Analyze arts and/or literatures in themselves and in relation to specific histories, values, languages, cultures, and technologies.

 - Understand the nature of human languages and their speakers.

 - Engage critically in the process of creative expression.